smartHomeHub/SmartIR/docs/README.md

 This is a fork of the original repository smartHomeHub/SmartIR which seems to be unmaintained at the time with many pull requests pending.
 As some of those were useful to my usage I decided to fork and merge the work of the corresponding authors to allow for simple usage of the integration through HACS.
 Therefore all the corresponding rights belong to the original authors.
 I also lately started to fix some additional users issues, implementing HomeAssistant future compatibility changes and adding some functionality, trying to keep compatibility but please note, that there may be some **breaking changes** from the original version.

+### WARNING - custom codes! ###

+If you use any own/custom codes json files please backup such json files before migrating to this integration from the original one.
+After instalation (using HACS) please place your custom files into new `custom_codes` directory. `codes` directory is managed by HACS and you will loose all changes during any HACS update!

 ## Installation
 ### *HACS*
 If you want HACS to handle installation and updates, add SmartIR url `https://github.com/litinoveweedle/SmartIR` as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/) in the HACS.
 This is preffered instalation method as it would allow for automatic updates.